Red Cross pushing for access to Syria's besieged Qusair

 He said the United States "should not allow the opposition to try to issue ultimatums and impose preconditions.
 The main such condition ... is the demand for Syrian President Bashar al-Assad's exit."

-Russia's Foreign Ministry also echoed the Syrian government account of the fighting in Qusair, saying the army and Hezbollah were carrying out a "counter-terrorist operation against militants who have been terrorizing the population".
+Russia's Foreign Ministry also echoed the Syrian government account of the fighting in Qusair, saying the army and Hezbollah were carrying out a "counter-terrorist operation against militants who have been terrorising the population".

 It said Russia had blocked a U.N.
 Security Council declaration on Qusair because it amounted to a demand for a unilateral ceasefire by government forces.